What Is Considered a Good Settlement? Fair Compensation

 What is considered a good settlement?
 Your complete guide to fair compensation

 What is considered a good settlement depends on several critical factors including the severity of your damages, available insurance coverage, and the strength of your legal case.
-A good settlement typically covers all your economic losses, compensates for pain and suffering, and reflects the true value of your claim without the uncertainty of trial.
+A good settlement typically considers economic losses, non-economic factors such as pain and suffering, and the risks and uncertainties associated with trial.

 Understanding settlement value requires examining both tangible and intangible losses.
 Most successful settlements address immediate medical expenses, lost wages, future treatment costs, and non-economic damages like emotional distress.